Multi Timescale Stochastic Approximation: Stability and Convergence

 We provide the first set of sufficient conditions that ensure both the stability and convergence of general $N$-timescale stochastic approximation recursions.
 Our conditions are obtained by generalizing the requirements in \cite{Borkar_Meyn} for one-timescale algorithms as well as in \cite{chandru-SB} for two-timescale recursions.
 We provide the full analysis of stability and convergence of a general $N$-timescale stochastic recursion using the aforementioned sufficient conditions.
 We then demonstrate the usefulness of these conditions in the context of three and four timescale gradient temporal difference learning algorithms in reinforcement learning.
 Such an analysis is made possible because of the sufficient conditions that we provide for the stability and convergence of $N$-timescale algorithms for any $N\geq 1$.
 Since $N\geq 1$ is arbitrary, we believe that the sufficient conditions for stability and convergence of $N$-timescale stochastic recursions will be extremely useful for algorithm designers who will henceforth be able to prove the stability and convergence of the stochastic recursions through verification of the aforementioned sufficient conditions.

 The rest of the paper is organized as follows: In Section~\ref{notassum}, we present the notation used in the paper as well as our assumptions.
-Here, for improved clarity, we first present our assumptions for the 3-timescale case followed by assumptions for the 4-timescale setting before we present the general assumptions for $N$-timescale stochastic iterates.
+Here, for improved clarity, we first present our assumptions for the 3-timescale case before we present the general assumptions for $N$-timescale stochastic iterates.